bytedance/sonic/README.md

     err := sonic.Pretouch(reflect.TypeOf(v), option.WithCompileRecursiveDepth(depth))
  }
 ```

-### Copy string
-When decoding **string values without any escaped characters**, sonic references them from the origin JSON buffer instead of mallocing a new buffer to copy.
-This helps a lot for CPU performance but may leave the whole JSON buffer in memory as long as the decoded objects are being used.
-In practice, we found the extra memory introduced by referring JSON buffer is usually 20% ~ 80% of decoded objects.
-Once an application holds these objects for a long time (for example, cache the decoded objects for reusing), its in-use memory on the server may go up.
-We provide the option `decoder.CopyString()` for users to choose not to reference the JSON buffer, which may cause a decline in CPU performance to some degree.

 ### Pass string or []byte?
 For alignment to `encoding/json`, we provide API to pass `[]byte` as an argument, but the string-to-bytes copy is conducted at the same time considering safety, which may lose performance when origin JSON is huge.
 Therefore, you can use `UnmarshalString()` and `GetFromString()` to pass a string, as long as your origin data is a string or **nocopy-cast** is safe for your []byte.
 We also provide API `MarshalString()` for convenient **nocopy-cast** of encoded JSON []byte, which is safe since sonic's output bytes is always duplicated and unique.